kubernetes-sigs/cluster-api/docs/proposals/20220221-runtime-SDK.md

 [systemd unit options](https://www.freedesktop.org/software/systemd/man/systemd.unit.html) or alternative approaches.

 The main reason behind that is that such type of feature introduces complexity and creates "pet" like relations across components making the overall system more fragile.
-This is also consistent with the [avoid dependencies](#avoid-dependencies) recommendation above.
+This is also consistent with the avoid dependencies recommendation.

 ## Runtime Hooks developer guide (CAPI internals)